Heroes23/Heroes23/README.md

 # 💫 About Me:
-Hello, my name is Zaed Hussain, and I am a data engineering professional with a passion for innovation and a drive to improve outcomes.
-I specialize in AI data infrastructure, blending traditional data engineering with applied AI.
-I architect scalable pipelines, vector databases, RAG systems, and develop intelligent agents for data engineering tasks.I am skilled in Python, SQL, Rust, and Go, and able to turn complex data sets into actionable insights and ai use cases.
+Hello, my name is Zaed Hussain, and I am an AI Engineer focused on building intelligent systems powered by large language models and agentic architectures.

+I design and develop production AI systems, including multi-agent frameworks, retrieval-augmented generation (RAG) pipelines, vector-based knowledge systems, and LLM orchestration layers.
+My work centers on enabling models to reason, plan, and execute complex workflows autonomously.

+I build scalable AI infrastructure using Python and SQL, and leverage Rust and Go for high-performance backend and distributed system components.
+I am especially interested in AI-native systems that integrate data, memory, and reasoning into cohesive autonomous agents.

+My focus is on advancing AI engineering through agentic systems, LLM infrastructure, and autonomous data-driven applications.

 I am also a problem solver and a team player who is always looking for ways to improve and optimize the data and ai process.
 I am looking to join any team and to make the most out of their data.

 ## 🌐 Socials: